 I’ve been selling off the crafting supplies I don’t use to make space for new ones that I will.
 I’ve booked into a sewing lesson so I can finally make things with my Nan’s sewing machine.

-These are all things I’ve wanted to do for ages and I’m so happy that I’ve finally got the motivation to do them all.
+These are all things I’ve wanted to do for ages.
+I’m so happy that I’ve finally got the motivation to do them all.
 Not a new me, just the same me with more inspiration.

 Have you been putting off learning new things as you’ve been worried about the year ahead?
 Leave a comment and let me know.